Clinging on to a negative thought, holding on to negativity is like poison — it slowly kills you from the inside.

 Clinging on to that negative experience, that negative past was mental torture.

-Funny thing was, I didn’t even realize how much emotional and mental damage that caused me because I just became too good at hiding the pain and just compounding them until it finally hit me, all at once.
+Funny thing was, I didn’t even realize how much emotional and mental damage that caused me and how unhappy I was because I just became too good at hiding the pain and just compounding them until it finally hit me, all at once.

 Most of us will always have a bad habit of clinging on to a negative feeling, a negative thought.